-As a user, some of you may be nonplussed by the two terminologies now appearing almost at every technical site: Cloud Computing and Virtualization.
+As users, some of you may be nonplussed by the two terms now appearing on almost every technical site: Cloud Computing and Virtualization.
 We had covered introductory articles on Cloud Computing, but Virtualization has not been covered here.
-So let’s try and understand what is Virtualization and what it offers, because of which it has become a buzzword.
+So let’s try to understand what virtualization is and what it offers, because of which it has become a buzzword.

 What is Virtualization in computers?